 - Feeling tired and sick

 - Redness, soreness, or itching of the skin around the anal opening

 How is an anal fistula diagnosed?

 If you have symptoms that seem like an anal fistula, your healthcare provider may refer you to a specialist for colon and rectal diseases.
 The specialist will ask about your symptoms and your health history.
-During your physical exam, the doctor will look for a fistula opening near your anal opening.
-He or she may press on the area to see if it is sore and if pus comes out.
-Sometimes, you will need to have a special exam under anesthesia so the doctor can get more information while not causing you pain.
+During your physical exam, the provider will look for a fistula opening near your anal opening.
+They may press on the area to see if it's sore and if pus comes out.
+Sometimes, you'll need to have a special exam under anesthesia so the provider can get more information without causing you pain.
 Different methods may be used to help with the diagnosis.
 These include:

 - Fistula probe.
 A long, thin probe is guided through the outer opening of the fistula.
 A special dye may be injected to find out where the fistula opens up.